madreher/LammpsInputBuilder/README.md

     workflow.setTypedMolecule(typedMolecule)
 ```

-The `TypedMolecule` object represent the molecular system with its settings.
-Currently, we only need to setup the periodic condition style and the partial charges method, be additional settings may become available in the future.
-Once the `TypedMolecule` object is created an initialized, it can be added to a `WorkflowBuilder` object.
+The `TypedMolecule` object represents the molecular system with its settings.
+Currently, we only need to setup the periodic condition style and the partial charges method.
+Additional settings may become available in the future.
+Once the `TypedMolecule` object is created and initialized, it can be added to a `WorkflowBuilder` object.
 With this base, we can start to add `Section` objects to the workflow.

 In the first `Section`, we are going to minimize the model.
 This can be done by using a `IntegratorSection` with a `MinimizeIntegrator` object as follows:
 ```